NMandapaty/ArcticVoice/README.md

 # Arctic Voice
-This is a portal that allows researchers and inhabitants of the Arctic share information about the changes in the Arctic.\s
+This portal allows researchers and inhabitants of the Arctic share information about the changes in the Arctic.

-Version Informations:\s\s
+Version Information:

-Rake: 11.3\s\s
+Rake: 11.3
-Ruby: 2.3\s\s
+Ruby: 2.3
-Rails: 5.0.0.1\s\s
+Rails: 5.0.0.1

 ###Pivotal Tracker Project
 https://www.pivotaltracker.com/n/projects/1887921